Citizens Broadband Radio Service: CBRS standards

 This last program was developed in coordination with the FCC: in order to be FCC certified to operate in the CBRS band, an equipment manufacturer needs to show that their CBSD can communicate with a Spectrum Access System (SAS) and follow its directives as per 47 CFR Part 96.
 The CBRS ecosystem has developed standards in the WInnForum supporting SAS to CBSD communication (WINNF-TS-0016), and in addition, the WInnForum CBRS Test and Certification Task Group has developed a test specification (WINNF-TS-0122) and test harness supporting that standard.
 The FCC has determined that successful completion of the Wireless Innovation Forum defined tests will provide evidence of Part 96 compliance in this area.
 Final test code for CBSD protocol testing was released by the Wireless Innovation Forum on 24 May 2018, and since that time over 30 CBSDs have been certified and received their FCC ID, proving compliance with WInnForum specifications.

 The members of the WInnForum also worked to facilitate SAS certification testing, developing an open source SAS test harness to assess compliance with the WInnForum SAS test specification (WINNF-TS-0065) and the FCC rules.
 This test harness was turned over to the NTIA Institute for Telecommunications Sciences on May 26, 2018 and testing began on the SAS implementations provided by Amdocs, CommScope, Google, Federated Wireless and Sony.
 This testing was completed in June 2019, and marked the last major milestone necessary for the FCC to allow initial commercial deployment.

 Radio users

 Only digital radio protocols may be used over CBRS.

 CBRS includes the old broadband range used by 802.11y, but the 802.11 workgroup has actively disavowed interest in CBRS.

 CBRS partially overlaps the 3GPP Bands 42 & 43 (3400-3600/3600-3800 TD-LTE).
 The 3GPP has created Band 48 specifically for TD-LTE in the entire CBRS range and Band 49 for LAA in the entire CBRS range.

-CBRS Alliance (now OnGo Alliance)
+OnGo Alliance (Previously CBRS Alliance)

 In 2016, six companies interested in promoting CBRS technology and driving adoption formed the CBRS Alliance.
 As of mid-2017, the CBRS Alliance listed over 60 members, including Alphabet (Google) AT&T, Charter Communications, Cisco Systems, Comcast, the CTIA, Ericsson, Federated Wireless, Intel, Nokia, Qualcomm, Ruckus Wireless (now part of CommScope), and SpiderCloud Wireless.

-The current chair of the Alliance is Ariful Hannan (Google).
+In January 2021, the organization rebranded as the "OnGo Alliance" in order to address spectrum sharing concerns beyond only those in the CBRS band in the United States.